South Plains & Santa Fe Railway Company

 The first grain elevators along the line were built of wooden framing with sheet-metal sheathing.
 The one at Bledsoe was incorporated into a later expansion and still stands, but the one at Lehman has succumbed to the forces of time.
 Within a short period of time, the Santa Fe-affiliated Terminal Building Corporation of Texas built more substantial round, steel elevators along the line.
 Most of them, even the ones at Lehman where the line was removed, are still in service.
 Though the end of the line was Bledsoe, the branch line was designated the Lehman District in railroad timetables.

 The South Plains and Santa Fe Railway was merged with the Panhandle and Santa Fe Railway in 1948.
 A matter of semantics and management consolidation, as both railroads were already owned by the AT&SF.
 Regularly scheduled train service was terminated in 1955, and operated on an as-need basis from that time forward.
-The AT&SF abandoned the portion of the line between Whiteface and Bledsoe in 1984.
+The AT&SF abandoned the portion of the line between Whiteface and Bledsoe in late 1983.
 In 1990, the Lubbock-to-Whiteface portion of the line was sold to the Seagraves, Whiteface and Lubbock Railroad (SWLR).
 SWLR was purchased by shortline holding company RailAmerica (RA) in 1995.
 RA then renamed SWLR to West Texas and Lubbock Railroad.
 RA sold the WTLC to Chicago-based Permian Basin Railways on May 25, 2002, and the company still operates the line between Lubbock and Whiteface.